Mohan is a family physician and a Postgraduate Associate Dean working in the UK. He has a keen interest in self-regulated learning.

 The term Ginseng is used to represent over eleven species of plants.
-The true benefits of Ginseng may not be widespread among all these species but is specific to a few.
-Also each species has different constituents and properties.
+The true benefits of Ginseng may not be widespread among all these species but are specific to a few.
+Also, each species has different constituents and properties.

 What is Ginseng?

-The word Ginseng originates from the Chinese word rénshēn which means "essence of earth in the shape of man" or more literally, "man shaped root".
+The word Ginseng originates from the Chinese word rénshēn which means "essence of the earth in the shape of man" or more literally, "man-shaped root".
 This alludes to the root's characteristic anthropomorphic appearance.

 There are over eleven species of these perennial plants characterised by this fleshy root.
 True Ginseng roots belong to the genus Panax from the family Araliciae.

 The name Panax comes from Greek Panacea meaning 'all healing'.

 Ginseng is a perennial aromatic herb with a short underground stem (a rhizome) associated with a fleshy white root.
 The above-ground part of the plant is a 30-70 cm single stem that dies annually.
 In its life cycle, the plant blooms after two years, reach maturity after five and is harvested in its sixth year.

 The original Chinese Ginseng carries the botanical name Panax Ginseng.
 This grows mostly in NorthEastern China.
 Other species have been found across Korea, Vietnam, Bhutan, parts of North India and even in Siberia.
 The plant prefers a cooler climate.

 North America is another area where Ginseng was discovered to grow wild.
 This was in the cooler provinces in Canada and parts of the USA.
 The North American species are called Panax Quinquefolius alluding to the characteristic five-lobed appearance of the leaves.

 Read More From Remedygrove